Introduction

 Now it’s time to get an array of all the posts to display in our drop down.

-Quick Tip: You can retrieve any kind of post type here; even custom post types.
-Just pass the name of your post type with the “post_type” parameter:
+Quick Tip: You can retrieve any kind of post type here, even custom post types.
+Just pass the name of your post type with the post_type parameter:

-$posts = get_posts( 'post_type=event&numberposts=-1' );
+$posts = get_posts( 'post_type=event&numberposts=-1&post_status=publish' );

 Creating an Array of Choices

-The way Gravity Forms handles fields with multiple options (such as a select field) is with a “choices” property for the field which contains an array of “options”.
+The way Gravity Forms handles fields with multiple options (such as a select field) is with a choices property for the field, which contains an array of options.
 Each option consists of:

-• a “text” property (which is what the user will see in the drop down)
+text | What the user will see in the drop down |

-In our scenario, we are only concerned with the “text” and “value” properties.
+In our scenario, we are only concerned with the text and value properties.

 $choices = array();